-Notes to the Consolidated Financial Statements (Expressed in thousands of U.S. dollars) Years ended September 30, 2014 and 2013
+Notes to the Condensed Interim Consolidated Financial Statements (Expressed in thousands of U.S. dollars) Three month period ended December 31, 2014 and 2013 (Unaudited)

 IFRS 9 'Financial Instruments: Classification and Measurement' - effective for annual periods beginning on or after January 1, 2015, with early adoption permitted, introduces new requirements for the classification and measurement of financial instruments.
 This Standard has not yet been adopted.